128technology/docs/docs/cc_fips_router_install.md

 ## OTP Router Installation

 The simplest deployment of the OTP solution is highly automated and leverages just two components, the Conductor and at least one SSR.
 For many customers, the SSR platform is ordered and delivered as a pre-integrated, off-the-shelf solution through the Juniper SSR partner network.
-An image leveraging QuickStart provisioning can also be deployed into a VM or cloud environment, though consideration must be made to the mechanism of injecting the file.
-Virtual environments may be better suited for cloud automation tools to assist in automated, dynamic deployment.

 The OTP installation process produces a Router installed with SSR software set to factory defaults.
 Upon completing the OTP installation process, the default behavior is to provision the device to be configured with a DHCP client on the first ethernet port and DHCP server listening on all other ports.
 A user then connects to the SSR via ethernet cable and use the QuickStart file generated by the Conductor to finalize the SSR configuration.
 After performing the QuickStart operation, the SSR will have connectivity to its Conductor and can download the latest configuration (if necessary) and begin operation.
 These defaults [can be changed](#quickstart-location) to suit your needs.